UnMugViolet/portfolio/README.md

 - MyCv
 - My Images
 - My Calendar
-- Listen to my playlist using Spotify API _(still not working yet)_
+- Listen to my playlist
 - Manage the volume in the website

 ## ⚡️ Consumption